-The above enhanced clonal selection algorithm is coupled with a relatively new evolutionary technique, Gene Expression Programming (GEP), and used to mine classification rules in data.
-GEP [5] was introduced by Ferreira as the descendant of Genetic Algorithms and Genetic Programming (GP), in order to combine their advantageous features and eliminate their main handicaps.
+The above enhanced clonal selection algorithm is coupled with a relatively new evolutionary technique, Gene Expression Programming (GEP), and is used to mine classification rules in data.
+GEP [6] was introduced by Ferreira as the descendant of Genetic Algorithms and Genetic Programming (GP) in order to combine their advantageous features and eliminate their main handicaps.
 The most innovative feature of GEP is that it separates genotype from phenotype of chromosomes, which was one of the greatest limitations of both GAs and GP.
-In this paper, we isolate from GEP the representation of chromosomes, henceforth antibodies, and use the modified version of CLONALG to evolve them, so as to exploit its higher convergence rate.
-The actual classification of data and the formation of rules is based mainly on the work of Zhou et al. [24], who have successfully applied GEP to data classification.
-Specifically, the oneagainst-all learning technique is used in order to evolve rules for multiple classes and the Minimum Description Length (MDL) principle is used to avoid data overfitting.
-However, in contrast to Zhou et al., who use a two-phase rule pruning, we use only a prepruning phase through the MDL criterion, which in some cases yields more complex rulesets.
-Finally, the concept of Data Class Antigens (DCA) is introduced, which represents a class of data to be mined.
-Apart from generic antigens, a new multiple-point multiple-parent recombination genetic operator is added to GEP, in order to implement receptor editing.
-The proposed algorithm was tested against a set of benchmark problems and the results were very satisfactory both in terms of ruleset accuracy as well as in terms of the computational resources required.
+In this paper, we isolate from GEP the representation of chromosomes, henceforth antibodies, and use ECA to evolve them so as to exploit its higher convergence rate.
+The actual classification of data and the formation of rules is based mainly on the work of Zhou et al. [27], who have successfully applied GEP to data classification.
+Specifically, the one-against-all learning technique is used in order to evolve rules for multiple classes, and the Minimum Description Length (MDL) principle is used to avoid data overfitting.
+However, in contrast to Zhou et al., who use a two-phase rule pruning, we use only a prepruning phase through the MDL criterion, which, in some cases, yields more complex rule sets.
+The rules generated by our system are IF-THEN rules, which check for a condition on some or all of the input attributes.
+When a new data instance is presented, each rule of the rule set is checked in turn until one is triggered.
+This rule will classify the new instance.

+Finally, the concept of a Data Class Antigen (DCA) is introduced, which represents a class of data to be mined.
+Apart from generic antigens, a new multiple-point multipleparent recombination genetic operator is added to GEP in order to implement receptor editing.